Japanese macaque: Mating and parenting

 A male and female macaque form a pair bond and mate, feed, rest, and travel together during the mating season, and on average, this relationship typically lasts 16 days.
 Females enter into consortships with an average of four males a season.
 Higher-ranking males have longer consortships than their subordinates.
 In addition, higher-ranking males try to disrupt consortships of lower-ranking males.
 Females may choose to mate with males of any rank.
 However, dominant males mate more frequently than others, as they are more successful in mate guarding.
 The female decides whether mating takes place.
 In addition, a dominant position does not mean a male will successfully mate with a female.
 Males may join other troops temporarily during the mating season and mate with those females.

 During the mating season, the face and genitalia of males redden and their tails stand erect, and the faces and anogenital regions of females turn scarlet.
 Macaques copulate both on the ground and in the trees.
-Roughly one in three copulations leads to ejaculation.
+Roughly one in three copulations leads to orgasm in females.
 Macaques signal when they are ready to mate by looking backward over a shoulder, staying still, or walking backward toward their potential partner.
 A female emits a "squawk", a "squeak", or produces an atonal "cackle" during copulation.
 Males have no copulatory vocalizations.

 Females engage in same-sex mounting unrelated to the mating season and therefore, are mounted more often by other females than by males.
 This behavior has led to proposals in literature that female Japanese macaques are generally bisexual, rather than preferentially homo- or heterosexual.